-Understand the basics of sales forecasting and master key techniques to improve your business decisions.
+Understand the basics of sales forecasting and master key techniques to improve your decision-making.

 Imagine life without meteorologists or technology to help us predict the weather.
-We’d find it more difficult to plan our daily outdoor activities or our outfits.
-We may even end up in dangerous situations when severe weather hits unexpectedly.
+We’d find it more difficult to plan our daily outdoor activities (not to mention our outfits).
+And we’d potentially end up in dangerous situations when extreme weather events showed up unexpectedly.

-Similarly, sales teams struggle without an accurate sales forecast or a sales dashboard.
-They can’t effectively plan to onboard new customers, adjust workload capacity, set achievable goals, or spot critical issues in advance.
+Similarly, sales teams struggle to create and execute forward-thinking strategies without an accurate sales forecast or sales dashboard.
+If teams are working blind, they can’t effectively onboard new customers, adjust workload capacity, set achievable goals, or spot critical issues in advance.

-At Sell, we’ve worked with thousands of businesses to develop sales processes, build forecasts, and increase sales rep adoption.
-We’ve learned quite a bit along the way, so we've compiled the most essential sales forecasting techniques with examples in this article.
+At Zendesk, we’ve worked with thousands of businesses to develop sales processes, build forecasts, and increase sales rep adoption.
+We’ve learned quite a bit along the way, and in this article, we’ll share the most essential sales forecasting techniques—plus examples.

 What is sales forecasting?